 - Glue Stick – $0.10

 Harry Potter Décor

 - Owls and more owls!
 A few fake owls set the scene: there is a snowy white Hedwig, a black owl we’ll call Hermes (a nod to our favorite family the Weasely’s), and a little black owl in the cage (we’re calling him Owl-bert Einstein due to his unfortunate feather styling).
-I bought them a Michael’s.

-- A wand.
+- A Wand.
 If you can’t stop by Ollivanders all you need is a nice straight twig.
 (It’s at Hedwig’s feet in the pictures.)

-- A Gryffindor scarf and robe.
+- A Gryffindor Scarf and Robe.
 These are leftovers from a Harry Potter Halloween costume.
 Again, try a Halloween store or just use fabric.

 Get More Knock Off Halloween Crafts

 I love Halloween crafts!
 Check out these favorites: